Maffra (Vic.)

 An assessment of population growth drivers in Maffra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Maffra's population is estimated at around 5,966 as of Nov 2025.
-This reflects an increase of 582 people (10.8%) since the 2021 Census, which reported a population of 5,384 people in the Maffra (Vic.) statistical area (Lv2).
-The change is inferred from the resident population of 5,562 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 72 validated new addresses since the Census date.
-This level of population equates to a density ratio of 75 persons per square kilometer in the Maffra (Vic.)
-SA2, providing significant space per person and potential room for further development.
-The area's 10.8% growth since the 2021 census exceeded the SA3 area's 7.9%, along with the non-metro area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 53.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, as of Feb 2026, Maffra's population is estimated at around 5985.
+This reflects an increase of 601 people since the 2021 Census, which reported a population of 5384.
+The change is inferred from AreaSearch's resident population estimate of 5562 following examination of ABS's latest ERP data release in June 2024 and an additional 78 validated new addresses since the Census date.
+This level of population equates to a density ratio of 75 persons per square kilometer.
+Maffra's 11.2% growth since the 2021 census exceeded the SA3 area's 8.1% growth, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 53.0% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the area expected to grow by 1,932 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and utilising VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data, adjusted employing a method of weighted aggregation.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, the suburb of Maffra (Vic.) is expected to grow by 1935 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.5% in total over the 17 years.

 Frequently Asked Questions - Population